vistadataproject/vistadataproject.github.io/artifacts/cprsRPCBreakdown/bdNon_Clinical.md

-Non Clinical RPCs don't effect a patient's medical record and come in three flavors ...
+Non Clinical RPCs don't effect a patient's medical record.
+In a phrase, they mainly 'get file data and parameter settings' and as they don't access patient data, their use needn't be monitored as closely as the Clinical RPCs - they don't involve HIPAA sensitive information.
+They come in three flavors ...

 Name | Number
 --- | ---